crossroadsfpga/enso/README.md

 set 0 count X
 str
 ```
-7. Recheck the counters on FPGA
+8. Recheck the counters on FPGA
 ```
 ## recheck the top counters, you should expect to see X in many of the counters; eth related counters should be 0
 get_top_stats
 ```
+9. Exit PCIe user application.
+You should expect to see the rx_pkt is X.

 ### Test Steps without PCIe
 1. Without PCIe, the pkts will be forwarded to Ethernet output.
 After loading the bitstream.
 No need to reboot the machine.
-2. Update the path in path.tcl. (only once for a new test)
-3. Run JTAG system console by running `./run_console`, the first time may return some error.
+2. Run JTAG system console by running `./run_console`, it may return some error the first time.
 Exit it using Ctrl-C. Then redo it.
-It would work.
+It would work the second time.
-4. In the tcl console, you will need to type some tcl commands.
+3. In the tcl console, you will need to type some tcl commands.
 ```
 ##find the main.tcl under your_path/front_door_consumer/hardware_test_design/hwtest
 source path.tcl
 ##return the counters under top.sv.
 Most of them should be 0, except the in_emptylist_cnt is 2688, the number of pkts we can buffer.
 get_top_stats
-##disable pcie
+##disable_pcie
 disable_pcie
 ```
-5. Then connect to pkt-gen machine.
+4. Then connect to pkt-gen machine (192.168.1.3).
 Send pkt
 ```
 cp example.pcap /dev/shm/test.pcap
 cd dpdk/pktgen-dpdk/
 ./run_pktgen.sh
 ```
 Remember to set the number of pkt of the pcap.
 Otherwise the pktgen would send the pcap repeatedly.
 ```
 set 0 count X
 str
 ```
-7. Recheck the counters on FPGA
+5. Recheck the counters on FPGA
 ```
-## recheck the top counters, you should expect to see X in many of the counters; PCIe related counters should be 0.
+## recheck the top counters, you should expect to see X in many of the counters; PCIe related counters should be 0
 get_top_stats
 ```